adrienlemeur/maketube_supplemental/README.md

 	FASTQ are generated from the fasta and the reads are aligned on the reference genome by script 1.
 	Variant are called using freebayes by script 2.
 	Variant are compared to the test VCF using `vcf2metrics.py`.
-10kbp regions composed of 1kbp windows are taken across the different regions.
+10kbp regions composed of 1kbp windows are taken across the different regions. vcf2metrics.py computes the precision and recall specificaly in these 10kbp regions windows.
 </p>

 ```